Could Medical Cannabis be the Key to Combating PTSD?

 Treating PTSD requires a combination of psychotherapy and medications.
+The role of marijuana in psychotherapy is significant.
 Psychotherapy aims at helping the patients get over the traumatic event by confronting their fears and replacing the harrowing thoughts with happier memories.
 The medications, on the other hand, aim to provide symptomatic relief.
 For most purposes, antidepressants and selective serotonin re-uptake inhibitors (SSRIs) are used as first-line medications in the treatment of PTSD.

 However, a large number of patients do not respond adequately to single antidepressant therapy.
 Often, they have to combine two antidepressant or other classes of psychotropic medication to achieve the desired effect.
 Even at that, some patients still need to use mood stabilizers, anxiolytics, and other medicines.
 And there is still no guarantee that they would be relieved from the symptoms.

 Reports confirm that the remission rate with pharmacotherapy is about 20% - 30%.
 It is also known that resistance to pharmacotherapy among combat veterans is higher than the general population.
 This high incidence of remission makes it necessary to explore other therapeutic options for the management of PTSD.

 How Can Cannabis Help PTSD Patients?